-The new Alpina Startimer Classic Chrono-Automatic vintage-styled watch looks good and desirable, although the press photos that we have received leave some questions unanswered.
+The vintage-styled Alpina Startimer Classic Chrono-Automatic (ref.
+AL-860SCP4S6) looks good and desirable, although the press photos that we have received leave some questions unanswered.

-Like the other members of the Startimer family, the upcoming Alpina Startimer Classic Chrono-Automatic watch is presented in a relatively large body 44 millimeters in diameter and sports the signature oversized setting crown
+Like the other members of the Startimer family, the upcoming Alpina Startimer Classic Chrono-Automatic features a relatively large body: 44 millimeters in diameter, it sports the signature oversized setting crown

-The crown seems to be comfortable enough to operate watch, but some people that tend to wear their timepieces on the lower part of the wrist may find the part too long (and they most certainly won’t like it biting them in the back of their palms.)
+The crown is comfortable enough to operate the watch, but some people that tend to wear their timepieces on the lower part of the wrist may find the part too long (and they most certainly won’t like it biting them in the back of their palms.)

-Like many recent vintage-styled chronos, the new watch features an easy to grasp bi-compax dial design with the sub-dial at 3 o’clock sporting a 30-minute chronograph totalizer and the counter at 9 hours reserved for a subsidiary seconds indicator.
+Like many recent vintage-styled chronos, this new one features an easy-to-grasp bi-compax dial design with the sub-dial at 3 o’clock sporting a 30-minute chronograph totalizer and the counter at 9 hours reserved for a subsidiary seconds indicator.

-While most chronographs are usually equipped with tochymeter scales that, from where I seat, are absolutely useless in real life, this model is equipped with a nice mechanical pulsometer (it is sometimes also called “pulsimeter,”) which is graduated for 15 heart beats.
+While most chronographs are usually equipped with tachymeter scales that, from where I stand, are absolutely useless in real life, this model is equipped with a nice mechanical pulsometer (it is sometimes also called “pulsimeter,”) which is graduated for 15 heartbeats.

-I can’t really imagine this timekeeper as a sports companion, but if you have problems with your cardio-vascular system or just take you poker sessions too seriously, the gadget will let you easily calculate your pulse.
+I can’t imagine this timekeeper as a sports companion, but if you have problems with your cardiovascular system or just take your poker sessions too seriously, the gadget will let you easily calculate your pulse.